U.S. Resume Format: Best Practices, Examples, & Tips

 FAQ

-In addition to the standard resume sections, such as work experience, skills and education, recruiters typically look for the following on a U.S. resume:
+In addition to the standard resume sections, such as work experience, skills, and education, recruiters typically look for the following on a U.S. resume:

 • Initiative and drive: Employers highly value showcasing your proactive nature and ability to take initiative.
-Highlight any projects you’ve initiated, process improvements you’ve implemented or accomplishments that demonstrate your drive.
+Highlight any projects you’ve initiated, process improvements you’ve implemented, or accomplishments that demonstrate your drive.

 Should a U.S. resume include a headshot?

-In general, it is not customary to include a headshot on a U.S. resume.
-Although it is common practice in some countries to include a photo, it is not expected and even discouraged in the United States.
+In general, it’s not customary to include a headshot on a U.S. resume.
+Although it is common practice in some countries to include a photo, it’s not expected and even discouraged in the United States.
+Only include a headshot if one is specifically requested in the job description, for example, if you’re writing a fashion model resume.

 If a company requires a headshot or a photo as part of the application process, they will usually specify this in the job posting or application instructions.
+Check out what to put on a resume for additional U.S. resume guidance from career advice experts.

 How do I format my resume for U.S. jobs?